High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Introduction

 As a simple, first example of the departure of the effective dynamics in the critical step-size regime from the classical perspective, we study estimation for spiked matrix and tensor models in Section~\ref{sec:matrix-tensor-pca}.
 In these models, the effective dynamics are exactly solvable and when the step-size scales critically with the dimension, in the ballistic phase the dynamics have additional fixed points as compared to the population gradient flow.
 The stability of these fixed points exhibit sharp transitions at special signal-to-noise ratios.
 When initialized randomly, the SGD starts in a microscopic neighborhood of an uninformative such fixed point, within which its effective dynamics become diffusive and exhibit a sharp transition between mean-reverting and mean-repellent Ornstein--Uhlenbeck (OU) processes.

 To demonstrate our approach on more complex classification tasks typically studied using neural networks, we study a Gaussian mixture model analogue of the classical XOR problem in Section~\ref{sec:XOR-results}.
-(The XOR problem is arguably the canonical example of a decision boundary requiring at least two-layers to represent \cite{minsky1969introduction}.)
+(The XOR problem is arguably the canonical example of a decision boundary requiring at least two-layers to represent \cite{minsky2017perceptrons}.)
 Here we find that the natural summary statistics are 22 dimensional, and their (ballistic) effective dynamics exhibit a rich phenomenology between {some 39} connected fixed point regions of varying topological dimension.
 Surprisingly, we find that if we initialize the weights of the network randomly (following a Gaussian distribution), then the algorithm will converge to a classifier with macroscopic generalization error with probability $\sfrac{29}{32}$ and then follow a degenerate diffusion.
-On the other hand, we demonstrate the benefit of overparametrization, showing that as the width of the second layer grows, the probability of ballistically converging to a Bayes optimal classifier goes to~$1$.
+On the other hand, we demonstrate the benefit of overparametrization, showing that as the width of the second layer grows, the probability of ballistically converging to a Bayes optimal classifier goes to~$1$; this is a mathematically rigorous example of the \emph{lottery ticket hypothesis} of~\cite{LotteryTicket}.

 Before delving into the XOR problem, we first analyze the classification of a two component Gaussian mixture model in Section~\ref{sec:binary-gmm}.
 This task is of course best solved using a one-layer network i.e., logistic regression, but with a two-layer network it exhibits some similar phenomenologies to the XOR problem while being more amenable to finer analysis.
 Here, we again find that if with random initial weights, with probability $1/2$ the SGD will first converge to a classifier with macroscopic generalization error, and then follow a degenerate diffusion in a microscopic neighborhood of that set of unstable fixed points.
 We demonstrate this both empirically for positive signal-to-noise ratio and theoretically in the limit where the SNR tends to zero after the dimension tends to infinity.